Brazier85/personal_zoo/docs/security.md

-To make it short.. at the current time there are **no security** features implemented into Personal Zoo.

-**I know, that this is not the best answer - but it is te only right answer.**
+# Security Notice for Personal Zoo

+At present, Personal Zoo does not have any implemented security features.

+**Please be aware that this is an honest acknowledgement, as the application currently lacks security measures.**

 !!! danger "Attention"
-    **I highly recommend you to make sure your Personal Zoo instance is only reachable from your local network!**
+    **To safeguard your Personal Zoo instance, it is highly recommended to ensure it is only accessible within your local network!**

-I have planned some security features for the future of this application.
-But I do not know when I will have time to take care of those features.
-At the current time I do not need them for my personal setup because my Personal Zoo instance is only available to my local network.
+I have plans to introduce several security features in the future development of this application.
+However, I cannot provide an exact timeline for their implementation as my availability is limited.
+As of now, these features are not essential for my personal setup since my Personal Zoo instance is solely accessible within my local network.

-## Planned features
+## Planned Security Features

-- Add user authentication and authorization
+- User authentication and authorization
-- Sessions
+- Session management
-- Access rights
+- Access control and permissions
-- Automated testing
-    - Including python module updates
+- Automated testing to include Python module updates

+Your understanding and patience are appreciated as I work towards making Personal Zoo a more secure and robust application.
+In the meantime, I strongly advise you to keep your instance restricted to your local network to minimize potential risks.